-Water transport accident statistics are available from the OGP (International Association of Oil & Gas Producers) Risk Assessment Data Directory Report No. 434-10, dated 10 March 2010 (Ref 1) and the EMSA (European Maritime Safety Agency) Marine Accident Review 2010 (Ref 2).

-The unplanned events resulting in the total loss and serious casualty to all types of merchant ships with gross tonnages above 100^{1} tons taken from this reference are given in Table 1.
+Water transport accident statistics are available from the OGP (International Association of Oil and Gas Producers) Risk Assessment Data Directory Report No. 434-10, dated 10 March 2010 (Ref.
+19.3) and the EMSA (European Maritime Safety Agency) Marine Accident Review 2010 (Ref.
+19.4).
+The unplanned events resulting in the total loss and serious casualty to all types of merchant ships with gross tonnages above 1001 tons taken from this reference are given in Table A19.2.1.

 Unplanned Event Global Probability (All Merchant Ships > 100 GT)

 Total Loss Serious Casualty

-Sinking 1.4 x 10-3 -
+Sinking 1.4 x 10 -3 -

+Grounding 5.4 x 10 -4 3.2 x 10 -3

-In collision 3.6 x 10-4 2.1 x 10-3
+In collision 3.6 x 10 -4 2.1 x 10 -3

-Fire or explosions 4.2 x 10-4 2.5 x 10-3
+Fire or explosions 4.2 x 10 -4 2.5 x 10 -3

-Other 2.4 x 10-4 1.4 x 10-3
+Other 2.4 x 10 -4 1.4 x 10 -3

 TOTALS 3.0 x 10 -3 9.3 x 10 -3

-Table 1 Statistical Frequency of Unplanned Events Occurring to Ships
+Table A19.2.1 Statistical Frequency of Unplanned Events Occurring to Ships

-It should be noted that the statistical frequencies in Table 1 are derived from all types of merchant shipping on a global basis.
+It should be noted that the statistical frequencies in Table A19.2.1 are derived from all types of merchant shipping on a global basis.
 Information about ship collisions with offshore oil and gas installations is available the OGP Risk Assessment Data Directory Report No. 434-16, dated 16 March 2010 (Ref.
-1).
+19.5).
 This reference was consulted because the supply of pipe sections by vessels to the pipe-laying vessels at sea during the construction of the sub-sea pipeline has similarities to supply ship operations during oil production.

 One significant omission from the above data sources, and others such as the European Marine Safety Agency (EMSA) (Ref.
-2) was the frequency of oil spills resulting from vessel casualties.
+19.4) was the frequency of oil spills resulting from vessel casualties.
 As noted earlier, an oil spill is far from an inevitable consequence of a ship casualty.
 A vessel running aground would have to suffer very severe damage for an oil spill to occur and in some circumstances, such as running aground on a soft sediment seabed an oil spill is inherently unlikely.
 However, the risk of an oil spill would be higher if the same vessel ran aground on jagged rocks.